Discover our useful and free downloadable project management templates. Edit templates freely and provide high-quality project management dashboards!

-Obvious that in real operation here must follow the activities that are divide the life cycle of the project into four main stages: concept phase, development phase, execution phase and transfer phase.
+It is obvious that real operations here must follow the activities that divide the project’s life cycle into four main stages: concept phase, development phase, execution phase, and transfer phase.

-By specifying a completion rate between 0% (for a task that has not launched) and 100% (for a process that is completed), we can review projected progress to real progress.
+By specifying a completion rate between 0% (for a task that has not been launched) and 100% (for a completed process), we can review projected progress to real progress.

-The name of the next column is Start; it can be used to set the sub project’s start date.
-Duration of a project’s key element is the number of days it takes from the beginning of the sub projects starts to the point it is done.
+The name of the next column is ‘Start’.
+Use it to set the start date for sub-projects!
+The duration of a project’s key element is the number of days it takes from the beginning of the sub-projects to the point it is done.

 The percentage complete (Done) fields provide the actual status of a task.

-This Excel project status template help communicate the goals of projects.
-By specifying a completion rate between 0% (for a task that has not launched) and 100% (for a process that is completed), we can review planned progress to real progress.
+This Excel project status template helps communicate the goals of projects.
+For example, we can review planned progress to real progress by specifying a completion rate between 0% (for a task that has not been launched) and 100% (for a completed process).

 Effective Issue Tracking Using Gantt Chart

-Here is a zoomed-in photo of issue tracker.
-Now you can see a series of status colors on the main task.
-When we complete a task, we mark it as finished using blue marker.
-The grey will be used if the task is already running but not finished yet.
+Here is a zoomed-in photo of the issue tracker.
+Now, you can see a series of status colors on the main task.
+When we complete a task, we mark it as finished using a blue marker.
+We will use grey if the task is running but not finished yet.

-We can use colors in status project status template to make the important information about project health.
-On the calculation sheet you can set up the ranges for red, yellow and green.
+We can use colors in the template to give important information about project health.
+For example, you can set up the red, yellow, and green ranges on the calculation sheet.

-- If the key performance indicator is green the project is under control and impact of problems is minimal.
+- If the key performance indicator is green, the project is under control, and the impact of problems is minimal.

-- If the indicator is yellow our plan may contain a few risks, but we have a strategy and experience to get back the traffic light to green.
+- If the indicator is yellow, our plan may contain a few risks, but we have a strategy and experience to return the traffic light to green.

-- Red light is critical problem with time frame of project, cost calculations or the project is behind schedule.
+- Red light is a critical problem with a time frame, cost calculations, or the project is behind schedule.

-On this picture we can see the structure of the control panel.
+In this picture, we can see the structure of the control panel.

-You can determine here for the ‘traffic light’ what color to use for what range.
-In this example from range 33% to 75% completion rate the light is yellow, and above 75% is green the status of the project.
+You can determine for the ‘traffic light’ what color to use for what range.
+So, in this example, from the 33% to 75% completion rate, the light is yellow, and above 75% is green, the project’s status.

 This is how we would summarize the operation of a project.

-Project management templates provide an overview procedure in the field of IT and software development.
-There will be very interesting topics discussed because software development isn’t that we design a product and within two weeks we develop it without any arising issues.
+Project management templates provide an overview procedure in IT and software development.
+Okay, it’s time to discuss an exciting topic!
+Software development isn’t that we design a product; within two weeks, we develop it without any arising issues.
 There is no such thing!

-We effectively support the work of the developers with the application of an Excel template.
-Also, can be its further advantage that it is a continuous feedback for the management.
+We effectively support the developers’ work with an Excel template application.
+Also, it can be its further advantage in providing continuous feedback for the management.
 We should start with an interesting question.

 Ticket status tracking

-A ticket is such a warning sign (not always necessary means a mistake!) that indicates we have to reconsider a particular activity or a procedure.
-Imagine a software development studio where everyday activities are conducted.
+A ticket is a warning sign (not always necessarily a mistake!) indicating we must reconsider a particular activity or procedure.
+For example, imagine a software development studio where everyday activities are conducted.

-After a module is done it is carefully checked and tested.
-Nobody expects things to be perfect for the very first time.
+After a module is done, it is carefully checked and tested.
+But, of course, nobody expects things to be perfect for the first time.

 A ticket can have three statuses.

-- Thew assigned means that we have recognized the mistake and forwarded to the development team for correction.
+- The assigned means we have recognized the mistake and forwarded it to the development team for correction.

-- In the corrected phase we have corrected the mistake, but it still needs testing.
+- We have corrected the mistake in the corrected phase, but it still needs testing.

 - The closed phase is the best for all developers.
-The fixing and testing was successful so the only thing to do is to close the support ticket.
+The fixing and testing were successful, so the only thing to do is close the support ticket.

-We’ve created the template from the ground up, so that all important information can be reached immediately.
+We’ve created the template from the ground up to reach all important information immediately.

-Forms of risks and their effects in PM
+Forms of Risks and their effects on Project Management:

 Software bugs can be categorized into the following groups:

-- High level bugs result in raise damaged functionality.
-A workaround won’t exist or is impossible.
+- High-level bugs result in raised damaged functionality.
+Unfortunately, a workaround won’t exist or is impossible.

-- Mid-level bugs result in non-critical problems of the system.
+- Mid-level bugs result in non-critical problems in the system.
 A sufficient workaround exists.

-- As low identified bugs are of low or very low impairment.
+- Bugs with low flags mean low or very low impairment.
 An acceptable workaround exists.

-In this section we provide a possible solution for the display of mistake-signs current and past status with the help of data-visualization.
+In this section, we provide a possible solution for displaying mistake signs’ current and past status with the help of data visualization.

 Add interactive controls for Project Management Templates